 Getting out and about is important for everyone, but particularly for the elderly, who can become housebound.
-If your parents have live-in care at home, then their caregiver may be able to organise outings to local attractions and events.
+If your parents have live-in care in Gloucestershire, then their caregiver may be able to organise outings to local attractions and events.
 Increasingly venues are becoming aware of the need to include elderly care facilities in their accessibility policies, and some places offer free admission for carers, so do check before you leave home, to see if concessions apply.

 The numerous cafes and restaurants in Moreton-in-Marsh make this a great place to spend some time with your elderly parents, as there is always somewhere close by to stop and relax for a while.
 The area also offers some excellent local attractions which hold particular appeal for the older visitor.
 Here’s our list of the top five things to do with your elderly parents in Moreton-in-Marsh.

 The Wellington Aviation Museum

 Situated in the British School House on Broadway Road, the Wellington Aviation Museum celebrates the former RAF base once located on the outskirts of the town, where airmen trained before joining bomber command.
 The former airfield is now the site of a training station for fire crews, but this museum celebrates the town’s association with the RAF, through a carefully curated selection of souvenirs and mementoes.